finleyjepson/T3A2-B-Frontend/README.md

 Our team decided to utilise [Trello](https://trello.com/) for the project management and planning methodology.
 Each task was delegated an owner, as represented by the profile photos in the bottom right of each card.
 Each card also had a start date and desired completed date that gave enough lead time.

 For Part A of the assessment, 2024-02-12 marked the first day of planning and delegating tasks.
-Screenshots of the Trello board were taken daily at approximately 5pm, besides 2024-02-13 where no significant changes were made and on 2024-02-17 when two screenshots were taken as significant progress was made from morning to evening.
+Screenshots of the Trello board were taken daily at approximately 5pm, besides 2024-02-13 where no significant changes were made and on 2024-02-17 and 2024-03-03 when two screenshots were taken as significant progress was made from morning to evening.

 - 2024-02-12
 ![Trello Board - 2024-02-12](./docs/Trello/trello-12-feb.png)